 Be prepared—and proud—when the spreadsheet becomes a negotiation.
 She will be feeling more money-empowered than when you started her on this money-smart journey.
 You want her to negotiate the best possible deal for herself—another great life skill for her to learn.

 Our daughter originally came to us with an allocation of $25 for each birthday present.
 We felt that amount was too high, and we ended up at what we believed was a more reasonable $20 per present.
 When the final monthly amount came to $124, she “rounded” that number to the nearest five and asked for $125 a month “for fairness.”
 Maybe I’m a sucker, but her creative thinking for an extra twelve bucks per year worked on me.
 (Hmm…I sense a theme.)
 I really don’t know what she meant by “fairness” here, but her reasoning made me chuckle.
 She was probably still trying to make up for her perceived post-negotiation gift deficit.

 As you did with the starter allowance, you’ll want to set up a periodic review of the Breakthrough Allowance on an annual or biannual basis.

-You can download your own Breakthrough Allowance Google Sheet from our resources page to get started today.
-Additionally, if you want to learn more, then you can check out these blog posts and, of course, The Art of Allowance.
+You can download your own Breakthrough Allowance Google Sheet from our Art of Allowance resources page to get started today.
+Additionally, if you want to learn more about the Breakthrough Allowance in particular or the money-smart movement in general, then you can check out these blog posts, the podcast and, of course, The Art of Allowance.